Mustard Recipes

 634 Recipes Next Page >>Recipes Featuring Mustard

-- Mustard Pickles
+- Mustard and Anchovy Butter

-1 quart cucumbers cut small 1 quart small cucumbers left whole 2 quarts small onions 3 quarts green tomatoes - cut 2 large heads cauliflower 6 green peppers cut fine Dressing 15 Tablespoon - Mustard Sauce
+1 quart cucumbers cut small 1 quart small cucumbers left whole 2 quarts small onions 3 quarts green tomatoes - cut 2 large heads cauliflower 6 green peppers cut fine Dressing 15 Tablespoon - Mustard Catsup

-1 tablespoons butter 2 tablespoon flour 1 tablespoon French Mustard 1 tablespoon vinegar 1 teaspoon salt 1/2 teaspoon sugar few grains cayenne 1 cup stock - Mustard Sauce | 2 tablespoonfuls of prepared mustard
+1 tablespoons butter 2 tablespoon flour 1 tablespoon French Mustard 1 tablespoon vinegar 1 teaspoon salt 1/2 teaspoon sugar few grains cayenne 1 cup stock - Mustard Sauce for Beef and Fish

 1 1/2 gallon white wine vinegar 4 ounces ginger, bruised 2 ounces allspice 1/2 ounce chillies, bruised 2 ounces turmeric 1 pound mustard 1 ounce garlic 2 pounds salt 2 onions, cut in pieces.